Sugar (2004 film)

 Sugar is a 2004 independent Canadian romantic drama film co-written and directed by John Palmer, and starring Andre Noble, Brendan Fehr, Marnie McPhail, Maury Chaykin, and Sarah Polley.
-Its plot follows a young gay man who falls in love with street hustler in Toronto.
+Its plot follows a young gay man who falls in love with a street hustler in Toronto.
 It is based on short stories by Bruce LaBruce.
 Noble, who received strong reviews for his performance in Sugar, died just a few weeks after the film's debut.

 Plot

 In suburban Ontario, Cliff is a young gay man who lives with his mother, Madge, an unconventional woman who owns her own chocolate delivery company, and his savvy adolescent sister, Cookie.
 On his 18th birthday, Cookie encourages Cliff to take a trip into Toronto, celebrate, and lose his virginity.
 Cookie gives him a skateboard and a joint.
 In the city, he encounters a gay ghetto where he meets Butch, a hustler in his 20s.
 Cliff is immediately infatuated with Butch and manages to strike up a conversation with him.
 After a while, the two begin kissing passionately in an abandoned flat, but Butch stops the encounter and leaves, declining Cliff's suggestion that they get coffee together.
 Cliff follows him to an alley where Butch spends his time with a group of street kids and punks.
 Cliff manages to ingratiate himself with the group, and spends the evening with them at Paradise, a local club.
 Cliff is pursued by a young pregnant woman there, but he explains to her that he is not attracted to women.

 In the early morning, Cliff goes back with Butch to Butch's apartment, where they share a bed but no sex.
 Later, shortly after they wake up, Cliff expresses romantic interest in Butch, but Butch is evasive about becoming too invested in him.
 During breakfast, Butch tells Cliff he feels aroused, and the two masturbate.
 Butch and Cliff quickly grow close, and Cliff brings him to meet his mother and little sister.
 Butch and Cliff lie to Madge about the origins of their relationship, claiming to have met at Kmart, where Butch says he works as a shelf stocker.
 Madge takes a liking to Butch, but warns him not to hurt her son.
 After dinner, Cliff admits to her that Butch is in fact a hustler.